 Using the Pepperplate app on my tablet in the kitchen has made cooking so much simpler for me

 #thingsorganizedneatly could be my favorite hashtag.
 I mean I'm supposedly an organized person.
-People still talk to me about my shelf full of beautifully displayed shoes in the entrance of my 5th floor/no elevator apartment in Geneva, though now that I think about it, they might actually just remember me as a shoe hoarder and not a tidiness goddess.
+People still talk to me about the shelf full of beautifully displayed shoes in the entrance of my 5th floor/no elevator apartment in Geneva, though now that I think about it, they might actually just remember me as a shoe hoarder and not a tidiness goddess.
 Anyhow, I like things when they're organized, I don't like to lose time looking for them.
 One of my mantras?
 A place for everything and everything in its place.
 And the same thing goes for life.
 I don't like to lose my time, to make people lose theirs and I certainly hate it when they make me lose mine.

 I still remember vividly when my terminography teacher first made us students use Doodle to schedule classes with her.
 It was mind-blowing!
 No more group emails, no more hassle to find a date & time that suit everybody.
-And I still get a little thrill every time I introduce it to someone who's never heard about it.
+And I still get a little thrill every time I introduce it to someone who's never heard of it.
 By the way, I just read about Tossup.
 Does anyone already use it?

 When smartphones entered my life, I slowly but surely introduced apps into my life.
 Some of them for general organization, others for health reasons, and last but not least, for peaceful cohabitation.